MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download-tools.md

 # Debugging Tools for Windows

 In addition to the debuggers such as WinDbg, Debugging Tools for Windows includes a set of tools that are useful for debugging.
-For a full list of the tools, see [Tools Included in Debugging Tools for Windows](extra-tools.md).
+For a complete list of the tools, see [Tools Included in Debugging Tools for Windows](extra-tools.md).

-For directions on how to download and install the just the Windows debugger, see [Download and install the WinDbg Windows debugger](index.md).
+For directions on how to download and install just the Windows debugger, see [Download and install the WinDbg Windows debugger](index.md).

 ## Install Debugging Tools for Windows

-You can get Debugging Tools for Windows as part of a development kit or as a standalone tool set:
+You can get Debugging Tools for Windows as part of a development kit or as a standalone toolset:

 -   **As part of the WDK**